 Estate Tax Repeal

-I have cosponsored legislation to permanently repeal the estate tax.
+I have cosponsored and voted for legislation to permanently repeal the estate tax.
 Eliminating this tax would present a unique economic opportunity for northeastern Wisconsin, allowing families to transfer their small businesses and farms from one generation to the next.
 Local entrepreneurs would no longer have to face this double tax or the threat of being driven out of business after the death of a family member.
-The current estate tax policy is set to expire at the close of the 112th Congress, so I will support and press for workable solutions that will prevent Wisconsin small businesses and families from facing drastically higher rates in 2013.
 The family farm is becoming more and more rare in Wisconsin and I don’t want our tax laws to be a cause of the decline.